How to Collect Rainwater for Drinking

 UV disinfection is an essential stage of rainwater purification that typically occurs as the final step of treatment.
 UV purifiers subject light to waves of ultraviolet light that penetrate microorganisms’ cell walls to prevent them from reproducing.
 This renders bacteria and viruses in the water harmless for consumption.
 For UV disinfection to be effective, the water being disinfected must be clear of other contaminants.
 For a UV system to properly operate, a sediment filter with at least a 5-micron rating should be installed before the filter to eliminate any dirt or debris from shielding bacteria or viruses.
 If water is not pre-treated, the contaminants will prevent the UV light from penetrating the cell walls and will not make the water safe to drink.

-Advantages of UV disinfection over distillation for treating rainwater
+Advantages of UV disinfection for treating rainwater

 • Uses less power